HaR15/InfoSec-University/Phase1/USER_STORIES.md

 User Story: As a user with no computer security experience, I want to be able to chat with other users so I can get assistance with tutorials or exercises.

-User Story: As a user with computer security experience, I want to be able to chat with other users so that I can discuss more difficult exercises with them.

 User Story: As a user with computer security experience, I want to be able to skip tutorials/exercises, so that I don't have to complete topics I am already familiar with.